Danielthweatt/liri-node-app/README.md

 node liri.js movie-this Godzilla
 ##Notes
-Make sure to save your Twitter and Spotify API information that keys.js needs as variables in the environment.
+Make sure to save your Twitter and Spotify API information that keys.js needs as variables in the environment using dotenv.